rfmaynard/Accel-MagnetoMeter/README.md

 2. Download [etcher](https://www.balena.io/etcher/).
 This program will allow you to burn the Raspberry Pi image to your SD card.

-3. Insert your SD card into the SD card reader, logo facing out, and plug it into your computer.
+3. Insert your SD card into the SD card reader and plug it into your computer.

 4. Open etcher and follow the on screen instructions to burn your image.
 I found this program the easiest to use.
 [Extra documentation if needed](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

-5. Insert the SD card into your Raspberry Pi along the underside of the device.
-    Plug all of the required cables in such as: ethernet, HDMI cable, mouse, keyboard, power, and turn the device on.
+5. Insert the SD card into your Raspberry Pi along the underside of the device, logo facing out.
+Plug all of the required cables in such as: Ethernet, HDMI cable, mouse, keyboard, power, and turn the device on.

 6. Upon boot you will see an option for different operating systems.
 Select **Raspbian** and follow the on screen instructions to complete the OS install.
-If you want grab a coffee or snack as the install may take some time.
+If you want, grab a coffee or snack as the install may take some time.

 7. At this point the Pi should boot to desktop.
 Follow the additional set up